cedricwalter/cedricwalter.github.io/_posts/_joomla/2012-05-30-cedtag-2-5-5-for-j2-5-released.md

 CedTag has been updated to version 2.5.5 and correct a lot of bugs and contains some nice new features.

-CedTag is the continuation of the GPL component #Joomla Tags ([www.joomlatags.org](http://www.joomlatags.org/)), **Most of the code if not all** has been now rewritten according to the new standard of #Joomla 2.5, the component has been greatly extended and most bugs have been removed.
+CedTag is the continuation of the GPL component #Joomla Tags ([www.joomlatags.org](http://www.joomlatags.org/)), Most of the code if not all has been now rewritten according to the new standard of #Joomla 2.5, the component has been greatly extended and most bugs have been removed.
 I will continue removing, refactoring existing codebase, in order to be able to add new features faster.

 ### What’s new

-# NEW**: [Wikipedia](http://www.wikipedia.org/ "wikipedia") auto-completion of tag descriptions with [Wikipedia](http://www.wikipedia.org/ "wikipedia") OpenSearch API!
+# NEW: [Wikipedia](http://www.wikipedia.org/ "wikipedia") auto-completion of tag descriptions with [Wikipedia](http://www.wikipedia.org/ "wikipedia") OpenSearch API!

 Support more than 40 localized Wikipedia servers (all Wikipedia with more than 100’000 articles)